Chart Color Schemes

 Tweed Heads West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Tweed Heads West's dwelling structures, as per the latest Census, consisted of 56.6% houses and 43.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had 66.3% houses and 33.8% other dwellings.
-Home ownership in Tweed Heads West stood at 40.9%, with mortgaged dwellings at 28.3% and rented ones at 30.8%.
-The median monthly mortgage repayment was $1,664, lower than Non-Metro NSW's average of $1,872.
-The median weekly rent figure in the area was $350, compared to Non-Metro NSW's $400.
-Nationally, Tweed Heads West's mortgage repayments were significantly lower at $1,664 than the Australian average of $1,863, while rents were also less at $350 compared to the national figure of $375.
+Tweed Heads West's dwelling structure, as per the latest Census, consisted of 56.6% houses and 43.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Non-Metro NSW's 66.3% houses and 33.8% other dwellings.
+Home ownership in Tweed Heads West was at 40.9%, with the rest being mortgaged (28.3%) or rented (30.8%).
+The median monthly mortgage repayment was $1,664, below Non-Metro NSW's average of $1,872.
+The median weekly rent was $350, compared to Non-Metro NSW's $400.
+Nationally, Tweed Heads West's mortgage repayments were lower at $1,664 than the Australian average of $1,863, and rents were less at $350 than the national figure of $375.

 Frequently Asked Questions - Housing